wlwanpan/minecraft-gobot/README.md

 # minecraft-gobot (WIP)

-minecraft-gobot is a set of tools (launcher + bot) to run a discord-bot that help manage your minecraft server on AWS.
+minecraft-gobot is a set of tools (mcs + bot) to run a discord-bot that help manage your minecraft server on AWS.

-- launcher: grpc server that launches the minecraft server (server.jar) and interacts with its stdin/stdout for executing your regular minecraft server console commands.
+- mcs: grpc server that wraps the minecraft server (server.jar) and pipes stdin/stdout for executing your regular minecraft server console commands.

 - bot: discord bot, that is meant to run 24/7 and performs rpc calls to the launcher to control the minecraft server (server.jar).